 By following certain hashtags, like #gaskets or #rubberstamping, you can easily track topics of interest and analyze trending subjects.
 To make the most effective use of your own hashtags, try using a tool like Hashtagify; simply enter certain product or brand names to find related terms or potential hashtags for optimal marketing.

-American Crane does a great job of sharing their content on multiple platforms and editing the content based on the social media channel.
-In the post above, American Crane shared one of their YouTube videos on their Twitter while increasing visibility with multiple hashtags.
+American Crane does a great job of sharing its content on multiple platforms and editing the content based on the social media channel.
+In the post above, American Crane shared one of their YouTube videos on Twitter while increasing visibility with multiple hashtags.

 But don't just add random hashtags for the sake of adding hashtags.
 Make sure they're related to the content you're posting and your company.
 Click here for The Social Media Accounts (And Hashtags) You Should Be Following for more inspiration.

 Now that you've learned the basics of Facebook vs. Linkedin vs Twitter, here are some simple next steps manufacturers find success in to get you started on the right foot: